 The park has a variety of hiking trails on offer that will challenge avid and amateur hikers alike.
 This hike up Backbone Trail along a fire road is quite steep and one of the more strenuous hikes in the park.
 The relatively flat summit offers many viewing opportunities, especially since Mesa Peak is just north of Pepperdine University.
 The Piuma Trailhead on Castro Motorway, where the path begins, has parking and restroom facilities.
 Mountain bikes and horses are also welcome on this trail.

 King Gillette Ranch

 One of the most successful ranches in the area was located near the junction of the region’s five major streams.
 Large mammals and birds often move through this area, which is the home of smaller wildlife and abundant plant life.
-A restored Spanish Colonial-style mansion serves as the Ranch’s centerpiece.
+A restored Spanish Colonial-style mansion serves as the ranch’s centerpiece.
+This is a great place to enjoy a picnic and enjoy a hike or cycle.
 There’s a short and steep trail that branches off from the main house and leads to a 360-degree knoll.
-There, visitors can see most of the Park, including its rare rock formations.
+There, visitors can see most of the park, including its rare rock formations.

 Corral Canyon Cave

 Supposedly, Jim Morrison came here to write songs in seclusion.
-As the rumor began to spread, graffiti increased and the rangers closed the cave.
-However, hikers can still pass through this area and the Cave should be re-opened soon.
+As the rumor began to spread, visitors flocked to the cave, graffiti increased, and the rangers closed the cave.
+The graffiti has been removed, and the trail around the cave is a little overgrown, but the hike is still worth doing.
+The views are breathtaking from start to finish, and it is a pleasant walk.
 It’s easy to see why the songwriting story got started.
-Corral Canyon is one of the most tranquil areas of a very tranquil park.
+Corral Canyon is one of the most tranquil areas of a very peaceful park.